sanitswain/java8tips/datetime.rst

       return adjuster.adjustInto(this);
   }

-Remember we can directly call ``adjuster.adjustInto(temporal)`` but is recommended by Java core development team to use the first approach for the sake of maintaining code readability.
+Remember we can directly call ``adjuster.adjustInto(temporal)`` but is recommended by Java core development team to use first approach for the sake of maintaining code readability.
 Java 8 also provides a utility class ``TemporalAdjusters`` that defines most of common adjustment implementations.
 Suppose to find out the next sunday after the java 8 release date.

 .. code:: java